WrestleMania 36: Undercard matches

+In the penultimate match of Part 1, Goldberg defended SmackDown's Universal Championship against Braun Strowman after his original opponent Roman Reigns withdrew from the event due to health concerns surrounding the COVID-19 pandemic.

 After winning SmackDown's Universal Championship at Super ShowDown, WWE Hall of Famer Goldberg appeared on the following night's episode of SmackDown and issued an open challenge by stating his catchphrase, "Who's next?"
 Roman Reigns interrupted and had a stare down with Goldberg before accepting his challenge, which was subsequently scheduled for WrestleMania.
 Just before the event, however, Reigns requested to be removed from the match for being at an increased risk for COVID-19, as he was in an immunocompromised state from his previous health issues with leukemia; Reigns himself confirmed the report and stated that WWE honored the request.
 Triple H also confirmed the report in a March 29 interview on ESPN's SportsCenter.
 Five days later on the April 3 episode of SmackDown, Braun Strowman was announced as Reigns' replacement in the match, making this the first WrestleMania since WrestleMania XXVIII where Reigns was not featured.

+Rhea Ripley defended the NXT Women's Championship against 2020 Women's Royal Rumble winner Charlotte Flair in the opening match of Part 2.

 At the Royal Rumble, Raw's Charlotte Flair won the women's Royal Rumble match to earn herself a women's championship match of her choosing at WrestleMania.
 On the February 3 episode of Raw, Flair stated that she had defeated the women's champions of both Raw and SmackDown and had held those titles multiple times.
 She was then interrupted by Rhea Ripley, the NXT Women's Champion—a title that Flair had only held once during NXT's infancy in 2014.
 Ripley declared that Flair should challenge her as she had defeated Flair, but Flair had never beat her.
-Flair continued to delay giving an answer until after Ripley had defended her title at TakeOver: Portland on February 16.
-After Ripley retained her title at the NXT event, she was ambushed by Flair, who accepted Ripley's challenge for a match at WrestleMania, marking the first time that a Royal Rumble winner chose an NXT championship to challenge for with the title itself being the first NXT championship to be defended at the event.
+Flair continued to delay giving an answer until after Ripley had defended her title at NXT TakeOver: Portland on February 16.
+After Ripley retained her title at the event, she was ambushed by Flair, who accepted Ripley's challenge for a match at WrestleMania, marking the first time that a Royal Rumble winner chose an NXT championship to challenge for with the title itself being the first NXT championship to be defended at the event.